Maid of the Loch

 The Maid is open to the public as an Historic Visitor Attraction; and as a totally unique venue for events and functions.
 Built in 1953, Maid of the Loch is the last in a long line of paddle steamers on Loch Lomond, dating back to 1818.
 She is the last major paddle steamer built in Britain, and the last paddle steamer built for the railways.

-Maid of the Loch opens at Easter, then every Saturday until June, then every day from June to the end of August, from 11am to 5pm.
+Maid of the Loch opens at Easter, then every Saturday and Sunday until June, then every day from June to the end of August, from 11am to 5pm.

 We will again have a Tea Room on board serving freshly made sandwiches, hot Paninis, toasties, and fabulous home baking.
 Relax with a cup of freshly made coffee with a choice of several varieties.
 The Tea Room will also sell a range of souvenirs for the charity, and these will be on display on the ship.

 The Balloch Steam Slipway is a 1902 heritage attraction, rebuilt in 2006 with the help of the Heritage Lottery Fund.
-There are "In Steam" days at Easter, then every Saturday and Sunday from June until the end of September.
+See below for our "In Steam" dates.
 Opening times are 11am to 4pm, and entry is free.
 See the steam engine and gearing system in operation; try the interactive displays; or watch the audio visuals describe how the slipway pulls the Maid out of the water.
 Or blow our steam whistle!

 LLSC is a charity registered in Scotland (No. SC024062).
 All Directors and volunteers give of their time free.
 It has no paid staff.

-Maid of the Loch will open on Saturday 12 April every day until Sunday 27 April for the Easter holidays.
-Opening hours will be 11am to 5pm.
+Maid of the Loch will open every Saturday and Sunday from 12 & 13 April until Saturday 21 and Sunday 22 June; then every day from Saturday 28 June through to September.
+Opening hours are 11am to 5pm.
 Admission is free.
 Again this year, Mrs Codona will be running the Tea Room with hot & cold snacks, teas, coffees, and a tempting variety of cakes.
 Come Aboard!

-BALLOCH STEAM SLIPWAY will be "In Steam" on Saturday 12, Sunday 13, and Monday 14 April with our volunteer engineers on hand to demonstrate how the steam engine works and answer any questions.
-Further dates for 2014 are still being discussed, so come in and have a shot at blowing the steam whistle!
+Our volunteer engineers will be on hand to demonstrate how the steam engine works and answer any questions.
+Come in and have a shot at blowing the steam whistle!

 Our aim to return the Maid to steam operation has taken a major step forward with the application to the HLF.
 LLSC also revealed plans to develop Balloch Pier as a visitor destination, by proposing a new building on the site of the former station.